 You must be properly restrained by a safety belt at all times while operating a commercial motor vehicle.
 The safety belt design holds the driver securely behind the wheel during a crash, helping the driver to control the vehicle and reduces the chance of serious injury or death.
 If you do not wear a safety belt, you are four times more likely to be fatally injured if you are thrown from the vehicle.

-International Registration Plan and the International Fuel Tax Agreement
+1.5 – International Registration Plan International Fuel Tax Agreement

 If you operate a CDL required vehicle in interstate commerce, the vehicle, with few exceptions, is required to be registered under the International Registration Plan (IRP) and the International Fuel Tax Agreement (IFTA).
 These federally mandated programs provide for the equitable collection and distribution of vehicle license fees and motor fuels taxes for vehicles traveling throughout the 48 contiguous United States and 10 Canadian provinces.